5 Potential Causes of Stiff Hands

 Reach Out to The Hand and Wrist Institute Today

-If you’re experiencing stiff hands, pain, or any other symptoms of the aforementioned conditions, please don’t hesitate to reach out to our team.
+If you’re experiencing stiff hands, pain, or other symptoms of the aforementioned conditions, please don’t hesitate to contact our team.
 Our facility is a premier care center for hand and wrist conditions.
-Our staff is always up to date on the latest technology and knowledge related to conditions that affect these areas.
-Dr. Knight at The Hand and Wrist Institute cares about your care and will work hard to resolve your problem and come up with appropriate treatment.
+Our staff is always updated on the latest technology and knowledge of conditions affecting these areas.
+Dr. Knight at The Hand and Wrist Institute cares about your care and will work hard to resolve your problem and develop appropriate treatment.

-You can reach us at 855-558-4263 for any questions you may have, or skip the phone call and schedule your appointment online.
+You can reach us at 855-558-4263 for any questions, or skip the phone call and schedule your appointment online.
 We offer offices in Southlake and Dallas for your convenience.
 Contact us today to get on the path to healing your hand stiffness.